 The Fort Bend Family YMCA is located .3 mile from Brightwater.
 Exiting Brightwater on Cartwright, turn right, and the Y will be on your left.
 They offer swimming programs, various types of camps, child care, health-related activities, and youth and adult sports.
 Check them out at www.ymcahouston.org/fort-bend-family/.

 The large lake in Brightwater, Frost Lake, is approximately 52 acres in size, and the smaller lake is 15.8 acres.
 While there are some areas that are 6 to 8 feet deep, the average depth of the lakes is 3 to 3½ feet deep.
-No motorized boats are allowed other than electric-powered ones not exceeding 11 feet in length and 4 feet in width and that do not have more than one motor not exceeding 2.0 hp.
+No motorized boats are allowed other than electric-powered ones not more than 11 feet in length and 4 feet in width.
+Boats may not have more than one motor which cannot exceed 2.0 hp.
 Remote-controlled boats must be less than 48 inches in length to be operated on the lakes.
 Sailboats, paddle boats and canoes are allowed provided they are less than 14 feet in length and 6 feet in width.
 No swimming or wading is allowed in either lake.
 Any person fishing in the lakes must have a valid fishing license.
 For a full list of the rules and regulations for using Brightwater’s two lakes, click here.